dheerajshenoy/IMGV/README.md

 Check out the [releases](https://github.com/dheerajshenoy/imgv/releases) page for packages.

 This software has been built using `Qt v6.7.2`.
 So, at the time of writing, Ubuntu users are still on Qt v6.4.2 and hence this wont be support until I make a build against that version of Qt (really hectic).
+There is however Flatpak available.

+### FLATPAK

+- download the flatpak from the [releases](https://github.com/dheerajshenoy/imgv/releases) page.
+- There are bugs associated with flatpak version of imgv relating to problems loading config files and such.
+It will be fixed (hopefully) in the future.

 ### Arch Linux users